elasticsearch-dump/elasticsearch-dump/README.md

 --awsRegion
-                    Sets the AWS region that the signature will be generated for (default: calculated from hostname or host) --support-big-int
+                    Sets the AWS region that the signature will be generated for (default: calculated from hostname or host) --awsRegex
+                    Regular expression that defined valied AWS urls that should be signed (default: https?:\\.*.amazonaws.com.*)
+--support-big-int
                     Support big integer numbers --big-int-fields